-- Bands 9 and 10 observations will be scheduled during the LST ranges given in the fourth column of Table 4, corresponding to more stable weather conditions (Section 4.3.1).
+- Band 9 and 10 observations will be scheduled during the LST ranges given in the fourth column of Table 2, corresponding to more stable weather conditions (Section 4.3.1).
 The amount of time with stable atmospheric conditions suitable for Bands 7 and 8 observations outside of those LST ranges is limited (see Figures 2 and 3).
 To maximize the completion of high-frequency observations, such projects are given priority in the observing queue when the weather conditions are suitable (Section 4.3.1). - High-frequency projects (Bands 7 to 10) and Band 5 observations near the atmospheric absorption feature at 183 GHz are not recommended during the Altiplanic winter (December to March) at any LST. - The probability of an observation being scheduled depends on the over-subscription for the given LST and configuration in addition to the required weather conditions. - Projects that have imaging requirements (constraining the necessary configuration) and other time constraints (e.g., due to coordination with other observatories) that do not coincide cannot be scheduled.

-Figure 4: Effective observing time available per configuration for executing PI projects.
-The total number of hours excludes time spent on observatory calibration, maintenance, reconfigurations, and other activities.
-The fraction of that time available for Large Programs (pink) and high-frequency observations (green and dark blue) is also indicated.
-As an example, up to 9 hours may be allocated to Large Programs in configuration C-2 at LST = 10 h.
-The configuration schedule and, consequently, the total number of hours available per configuration may change as a result of proposal pressure (Section 4.3.3).
+Figure 4: Estimated observing time available per configuration for executing PI projects, based on precipitable water vapor (PWV) only.
+For example, approximately 24 hours are expected to be available in C-4 at LST 05 h for all observations and up to 12 h of those may be allocated to Large Programs.
+The time available for Large Programs is shown in pink and time for high-frequency observations in green and dark blue.
+While Band 9 and 10 have the same PWV limits, Band 10 will only be offered up to C-8 in Cycle 9 - in the C-9 panel the histogram labeled "Band 9/10" only applies to Band 9.
+The configuration schedule and, consequently, the total number of hours available per configuration may change in response to proposal pressure (Section 4.3.3).
 The data files containing these histograms are available here.